Labelbox/labelbox-python/README.md

 We encourage developers to contribute to the Labelbox Python SDK and help improve its functionality and usability.
 Please refer to the `CONTRIB.md` file in the root folder of the repository for detailed information on how to contribute.

 ## Develop with AI assistance
-### Load this repo code as context for large language models
+### Use the codebase as context for large language models
 Using the [GPT repository loader](https://github.com/mpoon/gpt-repository-loader), we have created `lbx_prompt.txt` that contains data from all `.py` and `.md` files.
 The file has about 730k tokens.
 We recommend using Gemini 1.5 Pro with 1 million context length window.

 ### Ask Google Gemini to get started
 We asked Gemini about how to add a data format converter that takes in chat logs and imports as a chat (conversational) datarow in Labelbox.
 Here's the response using `lbx_prompt.txt` as context.

-#### Adding a method to convert chat logs into Labelbox conversational datarow format

 Here's how you can add a method called `my_new_method` to the Labelbox Python SDK that converts chat logs into Labelbox conversational datarow format:

 **1. Location:**